maxloopinmok/weekly-report/36 - 2024 Monday April 8 to Sunday April 14.md

 - I watched today's news on CNA.

 # Upcoming Schedule
+- Monday 15 April 2024 City Hall meeting with SPD
+- Wednesday 15 May 2024 Mother's Eye Medical Appointment
 - July 2024 2pm Tah Chong Dental Appointment
-- Wednesday 15 May 2024 Mother's Eye Medical Appointment

 # Tasks to do:
 - Read the book "How To Decide: Simple Tools for Making Better Choices" after Chapter 6 "Turning Decisions Outside In", and do notes taking.